Yahoo telecommute ban is much ado about nothing -Silicon Valley

-SAN FRANCISCO (Reuters) - Yahoo Chief Executive Marissa Mayer’s decision to ban telecommuting sparked outrage around the country, but left many in Silicon Valley wondering what the fuss was all about.
+SAN FRANCISCO, Feb 28 (Reuters) - Yahoo Chief Executive Marissa Mayer’s decision to ban telecommuting sparked outrage around the country, but left many in Silicon Valley wondering what the fuss was all about.

 Working from home is common enough in the Valley, but that is in addition to - not instead of - the 40-plus hours spent working in the office.
 Despite the area’s image as a freewheeling space that makes much of the technology that allows people to work remotely, Bay Area workers tend to head into the office, especially at start-ups.